Madeleine Ogilvie: Political career

 At the 2018 state election, Ogilve attempted to seek re-election to the Division of Denison but was not elected.
 After Scott Bacon resigned, in March 2019, Ogilve returned to the House of Assembly as an independent, representing the Division of Clark (renamed from Denison).
 Shortly after the 2021 state election was called, she joined the Liberal Party and ran for re-election in Clark.
 She was narrowly elected to the fifth and last seat of Clark after 11 days of counting and beating Liberal-turned-independent and speaker Sue Hickey to the position.
 Her win allowed the Liberals to cling to a one-seat majority.
 On 28 February 2022, she was appointed as Minister for Hospitality and Events, Minister for Racing, Minister for Small Business, Minister for Women and Minister for Disability Services, taking over from Jane Howlett who resigned earlier that week.

 Six weeks later, on 12 April 2022, she was appointed as Minister for Small Business, Minister for Advanced Manufacturing and Defence Industries, Minister for Science and Technology, Minister for Racing and Minister for Heritage, after Jeremy Rockliff succeeded Peter Gutwein as Premier.

+Ogilvie resigned from her cabinet positions on 30 May 2026 following revelations she misled parliament during budget estimates in November 2025.
+When responding to questioning, Ogilvie stated she was not a party to any matters before the Supreme Court of Tasmania, however she later corrected her position stating she has brought forward a case to the Supreme Court.
+This sparked criticism from the Opposition Labor party and the Tasmanian Greens, as it was also disclosed that Ogilvie had spent had spent upwards of $120,000 of tax payer money on the case.
+Details of the Supreme Court case have not been made public.